talensman/talensman.github.io/index.md

 title: About
 ---

 Hi!
-I'm a fifth-year PhD student in the Department of Economics at MIT.
+I'm a sixth-year PhD student in the Department of Economics at MIT.

 I'm interested in macroeconomics and industrial organization, with an emphasis on growth and technological change.